-We specialize in single and multi-family homes in and around Salt Lake, Utah, and Davis Counties.
+We specialize in single and multi-family homes in and around Salt Lake, Utah, Davis, and Washington Counties.
 We will consider select, quality multi-family properties in surrounding areas.
 We also manage smaller apartment buildings (under 100) and commercial office space.

 What Property Management experience and credentials do you offer?

 TierOne Real Estate, LLC offers you the level of experience and expertise you should seek from any property management company you hire.
 See the Management Services page, if you haven’t already, for a complete introduction to our property manager and professional team.

 Our team consists of seven licensed Realtors, 3 dedicated property managers, administrative staff and a core group of highly qualified vendors.

 Our property management clients appreciate the small office atmosphere and personal service we deliver.
 We have none of the employee and personnel hassles that can plague larger property management companies.
 Your property manager is available to you during office hours, however our office telephones are monitored 24/7 7 days a week.

 Why should I hire you as my Property Management company?

 You should hire us only if you think we are the best match for your property management needs.
 Frankly, we are not a perfect fit for every property owner and it would be arrogant and wrong for us to simply proclaim “we are the best, hire us!”
 We may be the best property manager for some owners and properties but not for others.
 That is why this FAQ page exists so that you can learn about us and the guiding principles the property manager will employ in the management of your property.